onflow/fcl-js/packages/fcl/README.md

 ```

 So at this point we should be able to import contracts, and execute scripts against them.
 Lets apply this new found knowledge against our profile contract.
-I know for a fact that `0xba1132bc08f82fe2` (It also happens to be where the Profile contract is deployed) has a profile, so lets see if we query the chain for it.
+I know for a fact that `0xba1132bc08f82fe2` (It also happens to be where the Profile contract is deployed) has a profile, so let's see if we can query the chain for it.

 ```javascript
 import * as fcl from "@onflow/fcl"